Classification of Fermi-LAT sources with deep learning using energy and time spectra: Results

 The classification of MSP vs.\ YNG pulsars is significantly more difficult, given the very small data set (only 230 sources, with 127 YNG and 103 MSP, of which we use 161 for training).
-Keeping the batchsize as in Sec.~\ref{sec:agnpsr}, the network parameters are updated only few times during one epoch.
-We thus train the networks more epochs for the task of MSP vs.\ YNG classification (150 instead of 50).
-Additionally to the \texttt{Flux\_Band} and \texttt{Flux\_History} information, the latitude of the pulsar in Galactic coordinates (\texttt{GLAT}) is a distinguishing feature that can be directly measured, and it has been used in previous attempts to distinguish these two source classes \citep{Luo_2020, Saz_Parkinson_2016}.
+Keeping the batch size as in Sec.~\ref{sec:agnpsr}, the network parameters are updated only few times during one epoch (one iteration through all training sources).
+A further decrease of the batch size leads to unstable estimates of the gradients during training and should therefore be avoided.
+We thus train the networks for more epochs for the task of MSP vs.\ YNG classification (150 instead of 50).
+Additionally to the energy spectrum and time series information, the latitude of the pulsar in Galactic coordinates (\texttt{GLAT}) is a distinguishing feature that can be directly measured, and it has been used in previous attempts to differentiate between these two source classes \citep{Luo_2020, Saz_Parkinson_2016}.
 Given our flexible neural network architectures, we can easily include such features in the classification.

-In table \ref{tab::resultsMSPvsYNG} we report our results for the MSP vs.\ YNG classification task.
-We find that adding the latitude increases the different performance measures by about 3\% for the DNN and 4\% for the RNN.
-We also observe that removing the \texttt{Flux\_History} has no strong effect on the classification power.
+In Table~\ref{tab::resultsMSPvsYNG} we report our results for the MSP vs.\ YNG classification task.
+We find that adding the latitude improves the different performance measures by about 3\% for the DNN and 4\% for the RNN.
+We also observe that removing the time series has no strong effect on the classification power in terms of accuracy and F1 score, but increases the cross entropy and its fluctuations slightly for the RNN and more significantly for the DNN.
+The overall large fluctuations within the cross entropy highlight once more the difficulty of convergent and stable training with such a small dataset.
+Here, the RNN shows some advantage over the DNN.
 In contrast to the AGN vs.\ PSR classification, we see a decrease in performance when leaving out the significance.
 Both, DNN and RNN, drop below 80\% accuracy and 0.9 AUC.
 To be compared with our results, the feature selection algorithm from \citet{Luo_2020} achieves $89.61 \pm 2.34$\% for the MSP vs.\ YNG classification task using a boosted logistic regression as classifier.

 In the bottom panel of Fig.~\ref{fig:roc} we show the ROC curves for the classification of MSP vs.\ YNG using our standard architectures (without Galactic latitude).
 The performances of the DNN and RNN are very similar over the full range of false positive rates.
 The comparison to the AGN vs.\ PSR classification (top panel of Fig.~\ref{fig:roc}) shows that the sub-classification task is harder.
 The corresponding ROC curves are lower and the uncertainties are larger.
 One reason for this behaviour is the much smaller amount of labelled sources available for training as well as for evaluation.